PowerAppsDarren/chatter-box/ai-chats/2025-06-10-1938-docker-gradio/03-user-correction.md

 2025-06-10 19:42:30 (EST)

 ## User Response
-"WTF!
+"WT...
 IT WAS THE FIRST THING i TOLD YOU!!!
-USE FUCKING CONTAINERS!!!
-WTF"
+USE CONTAINERS!!! 😯"

 ## Context
 User is frustrated because they clearly stated to use containers from the beginning, but I suggested local installation options instead of immediately going with Docker containers.